yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/01-graphcomponent/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# Tutorial: Basic Features - Tutorial: Basic Features
+# 01 Creating the View - Tutorial: Basic Features

 # Creating the View